Levimer/mandelbrot-pyopengl-pyqt5/README.md

 - **Interactive Zooming**: Use your mouse wheel to zoom in and out of the Mandelbrot set.
 - **Panning**: Click and drag to move around the fractal.
-- **Dynamic Iteration Adjustment**: Automatically adjusts the number of iterations based on the zoom level to enhance detail.
+- **Dynamic Iteration Adjustment**: Automatically adjusts the number of iterations based on the zoom level.
-- **Double Precision**: Utilizes doubles instead of floats for enhanced precision.
+- **Double Precision**: Utilizes doubles instead of floats for deeper zooming.

 ## Installation